7th Division (South Vietnam): 1967

-Following the withdrawal of the US 9th Infantry Division from South Vietnam in July 1969, MACV reported that the Division's performance had gone steadily downhill.
-At the time, five of its twelve infantry battalions were under the direct control of various Province chiefs, and most of the remainder were scattered about performing static security missions.
+Following the withdrawal of the US 9th Infantry Division from South Vietnam in July 1969, MACV reported that the division's performance had gone steadily downhill.
+At the time, five of its twelve infantry battalions were under the direct control of various province chiefs, and most of the remainder were scattered about performing static security missions.
 As these troops hastily occupied the evacuated American facilities at Đồng Tâm Base Camp and elsewhere, they had little opportunity to familiarize themselves with the local enemy and terrain.
-Because of delays in the formation of new territorial units, the Corps' commander also continued to hold the Division responsible for its existing area security missions.
-Thus, despite additional aviation support and the rapid activation of 34 new RF companies, the Division was spread extremely thin, and its offensive capability dropped accordingly.
-President Nguyễn Văn Thiệu and III Corps commander General Thanh, tried to rectify the situation in January 1970 by sending Col. Nguyễn Khoa Nam, an Airborne brigade commander, to head the Division.
-Nam had earned a good military reputation in the airborne force and was credited with making remarkable progress with the Division.
-Fortunately for the South Vietnamese, PAVN/VC activity remained low in the Delta during late 1969 and 1970, as it did throughout South Vietnam, and the ineffectiveness of the Division had no immediate repercussions.
-US Corps-level advisers believed that its shortcomings could be easily remedied or, at least for the time being, balanced by the increasing mobility of the neighboring 9th Division, which General Thanh had withdrawn from its area security missions and began using it as the Corps' reaction force.
+Because of delays in the formation of new territorial units, the Corps' commander also continued to hold the division responsible for its existing area security missions.
+Thus, despite additional aviation support and the rapid activation of 34 new RF companies, the division was spread extremely thin, and its offensive capability dropped accordingly.
+President Nguyễn Văn Thiệu and III Corps commander General Thanh, tried to rectify the situation in January 1970 by sending Colonel Nguyễn Khoa Nam, an Airborne brigade commander, to head the division.
+Nam had earned a good military reputation in the airborne force and was credited with making remarkable progress with the division.
+Fortunately for the South Vietnamese, PAVN/VC activity remained low in the Delta during late 1969 and 1970, as it did throughout South Vietnam, and the ineffectiveness of the division had no immediate repercussions.
+US Corps-level advisers believed that its shortcomings could be easily remedied or, at least for the time being, balanced by the increasing mobility of the neighboring 9th Division, which Thanh had withdrawn from its area security missions and began using it as the Corps' reaction force.

-During 1971 the Division and territorial forces focused on destruction of PAVN and VC Base Base Area 470 on the boundary of Định Tường and Kien Phong Provinces.
+During 1971 the division and territorial forces focused on destruction of PAVN and VC Base Base Area 470 on the boundary of Định Tường and Kien Phong Provinces.

-During the Easter Offensive in southern Cambodia and the Mekong Delta the Division conducted operations against PAVN units in the Elephant's Foot (10.87°N 105.9°E) area of Cambodia before returning the South Vietnam to counter PAVN/VC attempts to cut Route QL- which connected the Delta ricebowl to Saigon.
+During the Easter Offensive in southern Cambodia and the Mekong Delta the division conducted operations against PAVN units in the Elephant's Foot (10.87°N 105.9°E) area of Cambodia before returning the South Vietnam to counter PAVN/VC attempts to cut Route QL- which connected the Delta ricebowl to Saigon.